shanenbe/Experiments/README.md

   - Containment: the outer string uses ' while inner string use " - similar to JavaScript)
   - Composition: a string with quotation marks is a string composition (using + as a concat operator) where a variable QUOTE represents the quotation mark.

-It is a 3x3 experiment - the first variable is the style (Excaping, etc.), the second one is the position where one decides whether or not the expression is correct (-1 means that the whole string needs to be read).
+It is a 3x3 experiment with 4 repetitions per treatment combination - the first variable is the style (Excaping, etc.), the second one is the position where one decides whether or not the expression is correct (-1 means that the whole string needs to be read).

+Probably the big result of the study is: string composition is probably the worst choice to do for string generation.